Edudeiko/DS-Unit-3-part-3-Web-app/README.md

 # Run the app:

-FLASK_APP=app.py flask run or FLASK_APP=app.py flask run or set FLASK_APP=app.py, then you can only use flask run
+FLASK_APP=app.py flask run or set FLASK_APP=app.py, then you can only use flask run